2pai/wit-iot/readme-en.md

 };
 ```

-After all that step is done, we can start to develop our application.
+After those steps are done, we can start to develop our application.

 ## Train Wit Application for Natural Language Processing (NLP)

 In this tutorial, we will use [wit.ai](https://wit.ai/) as an NLP System.
-With this, we can build our personal assistant as natural as possible and we didn't have to do a lot of Machine learning coding like using PyTorch, Tensorflow, etc to train our application.
+With this, we can build our personal assistant as natural as possible and we didn't have to do a lot of Machine Learning coding like using PyTorch, Tensorflow, etc to train our application.

 In this section, we will try to train our Wit App to identify several commands like `set_device` and `get_device` in our IoT device.